Install WatchGuard Dimension

 If you do not enable debug logging on your device, approximately 90% of the log messages will be traffic log messages.
 If you enable debug logging to investigate an issue on a device, the diagnostic log message could potentially generate over 90% of the log messages for the device, and reduce the amount of disk space available to store traffic log messages.

-If you have an existing instance of Dimension, you can use the statistics available in the Database Status Report to monitor the daily log message statistics from your network and determine the necessary size of your Dimension database based on the amount of log messages generated by your devices.
+If you already have an instance of Dimension, you can use the statistics available in the Database Status Report to monitor the daily log message statistics from your network and determine the necessary size of your Dimension database based on the amount of log messages generated by your devices.

 For more information about the Database Status Report, see Configure and Monitor the Dimension Database.